We take great pleasure in introducing above the PC Contributor with whom we’re most familiar, Dr. John Miller.

 And “Hello” the human need for meaning.

-In our final Circling post of 2018, we look forward to addressing more mundane matters, thankfully from our standpoint, and in a much shorter way, thankfully from your standpoint (we’re quite sure), where we can offer a few passing thoughts about how you might actively approach your worldview building project with the Millers and the Masons of the world – and with us – next year.
+In our final Circling post of 2018, we look forward to addressing more mundane matters, thankfully from our standpoint, and in a much shorter way, thankfully from your standpoint (we’re quite sure), where we can offer a few passing thoughts about how you might actively approach your worldview building project with us next year.